 Toothpaste – This solution was a new one to me as I did my research.
 If you use a non-gel toothpaste you can remove water stains on polyurethane wood surfaces.

-Take a little of the non-gel toothpaste and apply to a clean cloth.
+Take a little of the non-gel toothpaste and apply it to a clean cloth.
 Gently wipe on the water stain or ring and wipe in a circular motion till gone.

 After looking at all of these solutions I really don’t have one I recommend over the other.
 So I would suggest you try these in an inconspicuous spot on your wood prior to an obvious spot to remove water stains and rings.